-Potter and Sagi 1964, p.133).
-Finally, even when couples defy the Church's ban on "artificial" contraception (and thereby flout the Church's principal explicit teachings regarding fertility and reproductive behavior), they nevertheless maintain higher levels of fertility and fertility desires than their non-Catholic counterparts.
-The explanation for the Catholic-non-Catholic fertility differential does not lie in the elite religion of the Catholic Church, that is, in its doctrine as conveyed by the Church as magister.
-Rather, we propose, it lies in American Catholic folk religion, that is, the folk fertility norms of American Catholics.
-(5)
+Much of the literature reports that religious Catholics (however religiosity is defined and measured) want and have more children than their more secular counterparts.
+One explanation for these findings could be that the Roman Catholic church effectively teaches its parishioners to have large families.
+However, official church doctrine per se does not explicitly encourage large families; rather, it forbids the use of mechanical and chemical means of contraception.
+Second, a survey of Catholic women finds that such respondents, in the main, do not believe that the church wants them to have large families (Westoff et al., 1964, p.
+133).
+Finally, even when couples defy the church's ban on "artificial" contraception (and thereby flout the church's explicit teachings regarding fertility and reproductive behavior), they, nevertheless, maintain higher levels of fertility and fertility desires than their non-Catholic counterparts.
+The explanation for the Catholic-non-Catholic fertility differential does not lie in the elite religion of the Catholic church, that is, in its doctrine as conveyed by the church as magister.
+Rather, we propose it lies in American Catholic folk religion, that is, the folk fertility norms of American Catholics.5

 In America, as in other societies, there are norms concerning appropriate family size.
-In a recent review of the pertinent literature, Hass offers this summary statement:

-In the U.S. the two-child family is currently the favorite family size, although tolerance also exists for larger families (up to four children).
-A variety of informal negative sanctions apply to deviant couples who remain childless or have only one child, and negative sanctions are secondarily applied to those who greatly exceed the appropriate family size.
-(1974a, p.4)
+In a recent review of the literature, Hass (1974a) offers this summary statement: In the U.S. the two-child family is currently the favorite family size, although tolerance also exists for larger families (up to four children).
+A variety of informal negative sanctions apply to deviant couples who remain childless or have only one child, and negative sanctions are secondarily applied to those who greatly exceed the appropriate family size (p.
+4).

-Couples are relatively free to violate these norms when: (a) they are strongly committed to another set of norms, and (b) their significant others accept the sub-groups' norms and reinforce the actors' commitment to sub-group norms.
-We propose that for traditionally religious Catholics and Jews, both these conditions exist while they do not exist for traditionally religious Protestants.
+Couples are relatively free to violate these norms when they (a) are strongly committed to another set of norms and (b) their significant others accept the subgroups' norms and reinforce the actors' commitment to subgroup norms.
+We propose that for traditionally religious Catholics and Jews both these conditions exist, whereas they do not exist for traditionally religious Protestants.

-Catholics, Protestants and Jews all have a high fertility past.
-For Catholics and Jews religiosity serves to connect them to their past and to remove them from the current American cultural consensus, a consensus which is predicated largely on secular values and assumptions.
-For Protestants, by contrast, religiosity does not remove them from the American consensus.
+Catholics, Protestants, and Jews all have a past history of high fertility.
+For Catholics and Jews religiosity serves to connect them to their past and to remove them from the current American cultural consensus, a consensus that is predicated largely on secular values and assumptions.
+For Protestants by contrast, religiosity does not remove them from the American consensus.
 In a sense, to be Protestant in America is to be quintessentially American.
 Religious Catholics and Jews live in two civilizations.
 Their religious civilization connects them with their high fertility past.
-Their "Americanness" on the other hand tends to bring their fertility norms closer to those of the American (= Protestant) consensus.
+Their "Americanness," on the other hand, tends to bring their fertility norms closer to those of the American (= Protestant) consensus.

-Second, for both Catholics and Jews, religiosity implies integration into a subcommunity with a set of relatively autonomous institutions paralleling those created and sustained by most of America, including, in the main, Protestant America.
-These institutions include schools, networks of kin and friendship, philanthropic bodies and the like which can totally dominate the non-work time of traditional Catholics and Jews.
+Second, for both Catholics and Jews, religiosity implies integration into a subcommunity with a set of relatively autonomous institutions paralleling those created and sustained by most Americans, including in the main, Protestant America.
+These institutions include schools, networks of kin and friendship, philanthropic bodies and the like that can totally dominate the nonwork time of traditional Catholics and Jews.